vantage6/vantage6-workshop/episodes/chapter3.md

     ![alt text](fig/chapter3/task-results.png)

-   - Based on your understanding of the 'central_average' function, if you create one a new task, which organization nodes should you choose this time in order to calculate the 'federated' average?
-Proceed this way and discuss the results with the instructors.
+   - Based on your understanding of the 'central_average' function, if you create one a new task, which organization nodes should you choose this time in order to actually calculate the overall (across all the datasets) average?
+Experiment with this and discuss the results with the instructors.
    - What would happen if you select an alpha-numerical column (e.g., 'participant_pseudo_id')?
 Do this experiment and explore the generated error logs.
 Discuss with the instructors how these logs can be used to diagnose any task execution issues.

 ::::::::::::::::::::::::::::::::::::::::::::::::